 Replacing a Valve Stem Without Removing the Tyre…

-Replacing a valve stem is fairly straightforward and only requires a few tools.
+Replacing a valve stem is fairly straightforward and can be easy.
+It only requires a few tools.
 They are designed to ‘snap-in’, but should be tight fitting to prevent loss of air.

 We can test the valve and valve stem with some soapy water (as long as there is air in the tyre), to find if we have a leak?